Resources

 How should Codex agents handle secrets?

-Updated June 2, 2026
+Updated June 25, 2026

 Short answer

 Codex agents should receive a scoped agent identity and resolve only the secrets required for the current task.
 The user should not paste raw provider keys into chat.
-The agent should store its own agent key securely, resolve values through a runtime API, and clear temporary secret values after verification.
+The agent should store its own Agent Key securely, resolve values through a runtime API, and clear temporary secret values after verification.

-The agent key needs a secure runtime store
+The Agent Key needs a secure runtime store

 Keep the instructions current